top of page

 There’s no one Canon “look,” but here’s what people usually associate with Canon skin tones:

-• Soft contrast
+• Soft contrast with faded blacks

-• Slightly desaturated tones
+• Slightly de-saturated tones

 • Light, bright skin rendering